suchmememanyskill/suchmememanyskill.github.io/sm.md

 ### If upon launching the game you get a yellow screen

+- This is just a random crash; reboot and try opening the game again.
+It can take a few tries

 ### If upon launching the game you get a screen saying "An exception occured"

+-

 ## Section 2: What can i do with HB only